 The Company is now designing further clinical testing intended to measure efficacy of RCT-01 in patients with chronic tendinosis.
-The Company intends to seek regulatory clearance and make all necessary preparations to conduct its next clinical trial of RCT-01 in Japan with the intention of seeking 'conditional approval' from the regulatory agency there (the Pharmaceutical and Medical Devices Agency) to market the product in Japan after successful completion of such a trial.
+The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance to conduct its next clinical trial of RCT-01 in Japan with the intention of seeking 'conditional approval' from the regulatory agency there (the Pharmaceutical and Medical Devices Agency) to market the product in Japan after successful completion of such a trial.
+Other preparations required for the conduct of such a trial have also been initiated in Japan.